pactumjs/pactum/docs/api-testing.md

 #### Breaking

 When you want to make your tests much more clearer, you can break your spec into multiple steps.
 This will come into handy when integrating **pactum** with **cucumber**.
+See [pactum-cucumber-boilerplate](https://github.com/ASaiAnudeep/pactum-cucumber-boilerplate) for more details on pactum & cucumber integration.

 Use `pactum.spec()` to get an instance of the spec.
 With **spec** you can build your request & expectations in multiple steps.